 So as the prayer continues then in chapter 43, the Psalmist now makes known his desire for an advocate.
 So he's asking for an advocate.
 He longs for God to vindicate and pleads his case against the ungodly.

-So he asks for deliverance from deceitfulness and wicked ones while acknowledging God has his stronghold.
+So, he asks for deliverance from deceitfulness and wicked ones while acknowledging God has his stronghold.
 And he again vacillates as he did.
 So here, he uses very similar wording to question God's abandonment from him and mourns under the oppression of his enemies.

 However, instead of wallowing in his pain, he continues to petition God to send light and truth and faithfulness to lead him to a holy mountain.
 So, this petition is important because it shows that the Psalmist knows that it's only in God's presence that he's going to find peace that he truly desires.
 So, it's interesting here as we think about that and how we can see it.